SonarSource/sonar-.net-documentation/doc/appendix-2.md

 </PropertyGroup>
 ```

-See [Appendix 3: Advanced MSBuild SonarQube Runner configuration](appendix-3.md) for more information on how *SonarQubeExclude* can be set conditionally at build time.
+See [Appendix 3: Advanced SonarQube Scanner for MSBuild configuration](appendix-3.md) for more information on how *SonarQubeExclude* can be set conditionally at build time.

 ### Excluding individual files from analysis